Effects Tools¶

 备注

-The result can be improved by adjusting the luminosity levels.
+The result can often be improved by adjusting the luminosity levels.

 Color Filter Effects¶

-The digiKam Color Effects tool provides four color effects: a Solarization effect, a Velvia filter, Neon effect, Edge filter, and Lut3D.
+The digiKam Color Effects tool provides five color effects: a Solarization effect, a Vivid filter, a Neon effect, an Edge filter, and a Lut3D filter.

 The Solarization Effect¶